 For this reason, I am writing two blog posts today.
-One for adults, here on this blog, and one for pre-teens on Jump!
-Mag When writing for pre-teens, I am very concious of the fact that not all parents will have had The Talk with their kids, and some of our readers are just seven or eight years old.
+One for adults, here on this blog, and one for tweens and teens on Jump!
+Mag When writing for kids, I am very concious of the fact that not all parents will have had The Talk with their kids, and some of our readers are just seven or eight years old.
 For this reason, sex is a taboo topic on Jump!
 Mag, but I believe that the foundation for healthy relationship building is laid before children hit puberty.

-Young people are very susceptible to controlling behaviour – when pre-teens and young teens, more likely from their peers but as time passes also in adult sexual relationships.
+Young people are very susceptible to controlling behaviour – when tweens and young teens, more likely from their peers but as time passes also in adult sexual relationships.

 It is important that young people are taught how to recognise a controlling person – whether it is a peer, and adult or a family member.